iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Divergence.md

 $\blacksquare$

 ---
+### **Bregman Divergence of Legendre Type**

+We drive some more properties when the function used to induced the Bregman Divergence is of Legendre type.

+---
 ### **Bregman Proximal Mapping**

 One important possibility introduced by Bregman divergence is the generalization of Euclidean based proximal mapping.